...

 Upright Piano

-Apartment size upright piano
+Apartment size upright piano in a foyer under a staircase

 Studio size Upright Piano